 Not have off-road parking, such as a garage or driveway

 Have a car registered with the DVLA to your address.

 You do not need to be able to drive yourself to qualify.

-You can still apply for a disabled parking bay, as long as you include a letter from your GP or hospital consultant explaining why you need a disabled resident parking bay near your home.
+You may still apply for a disabled parking bay and we will consider your application on a case by case basis, as long as you include a letter from your hospital consultant explaining why you need a disabled resident parking bay near your home.

 You must make sure you meet all the other requirements.

 Email it to us at: email@example.com